eventcatcher/updatable_ticker/updatable_ticker_sample/README.md

-String updatableText;       // (updatable) text TextStyle style;            // text fontFamily, size, and color double pixelsPerSecond;     // speed in pixels per second (60 frames per second) final bool forceUpdate;     // true: if a text is updated, display it without delay,
+String updatableText;       // (updatable) text TextStyle style;            // text fontFamily, size, and color double pixelsPerSecond;     // speed in pixels per second (60 frames per second) bool forceUpdate;           // true: if a text is updated, display it without delay,
                             // false: integrate new text smoothly into ticker without causing disruptions when scrolling bool center;                // true: vertical centering of text String separator;           // add this text to the end of line as separator between texts